Autumn Budget 2025: UK Tax Changes Explained - What You'll Actually Pay

 - Frozen thresholds are the real tax rise - They'll pull millions into higher brackets by 2031

-- Targeted taxes hit specific groups - Mansion tax, property rates, pension caps affect high earners/landlords
+- Targeted taxes hit specific groups - HVCTS, property income rates, and the NICs cap on salary sacrifice affect high earners/landlords

 - Savings/dividend increases are marginal - 2% rate increases matter for large portfolios, less so for average savers

-- Planning opportunities still exist - ISAs, pensions (up to £2,000 salary sacrifice), and timing strategies can mitigate impact
+- Planning opportunities still exist - ISAs, pensions (with a £2,000 NICs exemption cap from 2029), and timing strategies can mitigate impact

 - This is "stealth taxation" - Income tax rates unchanged, but you'll pay more anyway